IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Scenario        Period      Load level  Generator  Maximum (minimum) power generation of the unit by load level  MW
 ==============  ==========  ==========  =========  ============================================================  ==

 To force a generator to produce 0 a lower value (e.g., 0.1 MW) strictly > 0, but not 0 (in which case the value will be ignored), must be introduced.
+This is needed to limit the solar production at night, for example.
+It can be used also for upperbounding and/or lowerbounding the output of any generator (e.g., run-of-the-river hydro, wind).

 Internally, all the values below 1e-5 times the maximum system demand will be converted into 0 by the model.